 “The moment you accept what troubles you have been given, a door opens.”

 I love what I do.
 I love helping people find and walk through that door into a bigger, richer, more meaningful and beautiful life.
 I also love reading, writing, Jasmine Pearl tea, dogs, little kids, riding bikes, Lillet Blanc, country music (Yes, it’s true.
-We all have our guilty pleasures), jazz standards, the San Francisco Giants, all things Italian and sporty cars, although these days I drive a Prius.
+We all have our guilty pleasures), jazz standards, the San Francisco Giants, and all things Italian.

 As for the résumé:

 I have a BA from Northwestern University, an MA in Counseling Psychology from the University of San Francisco and did doctoral work in Depth Psychology at Pacifica Graduate Institute in Santa Barbara.
-I have been practicing as a counselor since 1992 and have been a student of spirituality for almost that long.
-I write a monthly column/newsletter titled Soul Matters and I am the author of an award-winning book, Washing the Bones: A Memoir.
+I have been practicing as a counselor and coach since 1992 and have been a student of spirituality for almost that long.
+For nine years I wrote a monthly column for the Jacksonville Review titled Soul Matters and I am the author of an award-winning book, Washing the Bones: A Memoir.
 I’m currently working on my second book, Grief Girl’s Bedside Guide to Grief.
 I live with my family in the beautiful, historic town of Jacksonville, Oregon …

 … and I’d love to meet you.
 There’s a comfy chair, some tea if you’d like.
 Let’s talk.